How Often Should You Really Be Washing Your Hair?

-- Fine hair: Shampoo more frequently, with a foamy, surfactant shampoo.
+- Fine hair: Shampoo more frequently, with a foamy shampoo designed for fine hair.
 “Fine hair gets stringy faster, as the natural oils migrate from the scalp down the shaft,” said Minardi.
 As a conditioning step, use a detangler that won’t weigh down fine, light strands.

 - Coarse Hair: Shampoo every second day.
 “Coarse hair is often porous, with more of an open cuticle, especially if it’s curly.
 Use a lower surfactant shampoo, and try a conditioner that’s rich in lipids, to give coarse hair more shine, and keep it elastic and flexible, to help prevent breakage,” said Minardi.

 - Oily Hair: Shampoo daily and protect the ends.
 “It’s a misnomer that washing oily hair only makes it oiler," Minardi explained.
 "Excess oil makes the hair around the parting and hairline separate into clumps.
 Not pretty and not healthy.”